 This is a given, even on cloudy days, as UV rays can still shine on through and wreak havoc.
 When applying your daily dose of SPF, consider doing so with an enriched primer.
 Sunscreens often gloss your skin, which can make pores seem more pronounced.
 Primers, however, often have a matte finish and work to smooth out the skin’s appearance.

-Yes, stress can actually make your pores look bigger!
+Yes, stress can actually make your pores look bigger.
 Stress hormones in the body raise levels of other hormones that stimulate oil secretions, activating the pore shaft and potentially clogging them with excessive oil production.
-So, relax and find healthy ways to destress.
+Try to relax and find healthy ways to destress.
 Your skin will thank you.

-Similar to how cold water can tighten the misshapen lid on that vintage jar, applying ice to your freshly cleansed skin can help temporarily tighten pores, making them appear smaller.
+Similar to how cold water can tighten the misshapen lid on that vintage jar, applying ice cold water to your freshly cleansed skin can help temporarily tighten pores, making them appear smaller.

-There’s a bunch of other things that can help prevent the look of large pores, like using blotting paper during the day to keep oil at bay, trying pore cleansing strips, avoiding cigarettes like the plague, and even drinking more water.
-But the simple truth is well-loved pores are minimized pores.
-So, take care of your skin and watch those babies “shrink” faster than Alice with a Wonderland snack cake!
+Other things that can help prevent the look of large pores include using blotting paper during the day to keep oil at bay, trying pore cleansing strips,, and drinking more water.
+But the simple truth is that well-loved pores are minimized pores.
+So, take care of your skin and smoothing looking skin and minimized pores can be yours.